Family Sues Airline After Freak In-Flight Accident Severs Part Of Baby’s Finger

 As Cameron started to bleed heavily, the Dela Cruz’s say that they asked the captain to turn the plane around in hopes of having their baby properly treated for the airline accident at a Manila hospital.
 The Qantas flight commander purportedly denied that request.

-Luckily for the family, however, another passenger, a surgeon, offered to step up and bandaged Cameron’s wound as his loved ones remained nestled around him.
+Luckily for the family, however, another passenger; a surgeon, offered to step up and bandaged Cameron’s wound as his loved ones remained nestled around him.
 Mrs. Dela Cruz went on to refer to the kind doctor as being a “life saver.”

 “The family is now claiming Cameron suffered a permanent disability that will hinder his ability to earn income later in life,” TravelPulse adds.

-Filed in New South Wales Court on behalf of the Dela Cruz family by Thomas Janson of Shine Lawyers’ Transport Law Principal, the lawsuit against Qantas alleges that the airline is liable for the future pain and suffering of baby Cameron due to his future inability of properly caring for himself.
+Filed in New South Wales Court on behalf of the Dela Cruz’s by Thomas Janson of Shine Lawyers’ Transport Law Principal, the lawsuit against Qantas alleges that the airline is liable for the future pain and suffering of baby Cameron due to his future inability of properly caring for himself.

 “The claim against Qantas concerns their liability for Cameron suffering an injury where his finger was amputated as a result of a faulty entertainment unit on his flight from Manila,” Mr. Janson stated to 9Honey about the lawsuit.